nephoseu/Azure-Identity-and-Security-for-Developers/Instructions/LAB_01-Manage Microsoft Entra ID Identities.md

 ## Task 2: Create groups and add members

-In this task, you create a group account.
+In this task, you will create a group account.
 Group accounts can include user accounts or devices.
 These are two basic ways members are assigned to groups: Statically and Dynamically.
 Static groups require administrators to add and remove members manually.
 Dynamic groups update automatically based on the properties of a user account or device.
 For example, job title.

 1. In the Azure portal, search for and select `Microsoft Entra ID`.
 In the **Manage** blade, select **Groups**.